This page was last updated on September 25, 2020.

 - Yosemite National Park reservation system and COVID-19 updates: nps.gov/yose

 - Yosemite Area Regional Transportation System (YARTS): yarts.com

 Are Conservancy donor events happening?

-To ensure the safety of our guests and staff, we’ve canceled all in-person donor events through October 2020.
+To ensure the safety of our guests and staff, we’ve canceled all in-person donor events until further notice.
 We look forward to welcoming our supporters for an in-person gathering when it is safe to do so.
 In the meantime, we’re delighted to connect with our donors online through virtual events, social media, email and more.

 What is the status of Conservancy programs and services?